• About

 Not only are sweet potatoes filling and packed with nutrition, but they are also delicious.
 These roasted sweet potato wedges naturally caramelize in the oven.
 Adding salt, sugar, or butter to these roasted sweet potatoes is not necessary.
 In fact, it's discouraged because the added ingredients take away from these natural treats.

-You can choose to eat the sweet potatoes with the skin or not.
+You can choose to eat sweet potatoes with the skin or not.
 Personally, I prefer to peel the skins off.
 I make several pounds of these ahead of time at the start of the week.
 They are a great snack or quick breakfast.
 If you manage to eat 1 pound of sweet potatoes, you will eat a whopping 400 calories.
 Do you stress eat?
 Keep some of these sweet potatoes nearby.

 The Only Ingredient